 Retrace your steps back to Chester Lake and finally to the parking lot.

 The 13.6 km hike to Headwall Lakes is a fantastic one.
 From there it’s possible to continue to Fortress Mountain via a moderate scramble though you need a full day to do it.

 The trailhead to Chester Lake is very easy to find.
 On Google maps you’ll find it here.

 From Calgary I usually find it easiest to drive via Highway 40 rather than through Canmore.

 In Canmore take Three Sisters Drive to the Smith Dorrien Spray Trail.
-At the Canmore Nordic Centre zero your odometer and continue for 41.5 kilometres on the Smith Dorrien Spray Trail to reach the Chester Lake parking lot on your left.
+At the Canmore Nordic Centre zero your odometer and continue for 41.5 km on the Smith Dorrien Spray Trail to reach the Chester Lake parking lot on your left.
 Be prepared for a lot of dust.